Jambo51/GBA-Pokemon-Engine/README.md

 Now, clone this repo, and place it within the GBA workspace established before.

-Skip to line 67 if you do not want to use an IDE to compile the engine, or would prefer to use the CLI to build it.
+Skip to the end if you do not want to use an IDE to compile the engine, or would prefer to use the CLI to build it.

 It is advised, though not required, that you make use of an IDE to help code for the engine.